apdot/doodle/README.md

 ### 📝 Note Management: Capture, Connect, and Organize
 Doodle enhances standard markdown with powerful features for organization and context.

+#### Scoped Notes
--   **Scoped Notes**: Keep your thoughts organized.
+ - Keep your thoughts organized.
 Notes can be scoped to:
     -   **Project**: Tied to your current working directory.
     -   **Branch**: Tied to the current Git branch (perfect for feature-specific research).
     -   **Global**: Available everywhere.